Searching for footing in a life nearly extinguished by COVID

 Back then, arriving for shifts at St. Vincent Women’s Hospital in her purple muscle car, she relished the satisfaction she felt caring for sick or struggling newborns.
 At home, she herded and hugged the couple’s 13- and 14-year-old sons, Gunnar and Gavin, and doted on four dogs, three snakes, and the 10 Bengal cats she and Rodney bred as a sideline.
 In between, she read tarot cards and shot target practice and planted vegetables.
 And on Saturdays, she donned a Viking robe and battled other reenactors, armed with a 10-foot spear.
 Rodney called her a “badass nurse.”

-Now, like so many health care workers battered by the pandemic, she is searching for footing in a life after COVID.
+Now, like so many health care workers battered by the pandemic, she is searching for footing in a life after COVID-19.
 But the scars across her chest and neck are constant reminders that it takes much more than a shot in the arm to get there.

 Thirty minutes later, she clutches Rodney’s hand and steps into the gray-green of a March afternoon.
 And then it’s a blur.

 On the sidewalk, Kari’s legs, scarred by intravenous punctures, wobble, then surrender to gravity.
-Rodney, a 6-foot-2 respiratory therapist used to lifting and turning incapacitated COVID patients, grabs her before she crumples to the pavement.
+Rodney, a 6-foot-2 respiratory therapist used to lifting and turning incapacitated COVID-19 patients, grabs her before she crumples to the pavement.
 Her hand, quivering from tremors that are a side effect of one of 29 daily prescriptions, loses grasp of his.
 And bits of the doubt and fear that welled up during those long weeks in the hospital and rehab creep back in.

 “I started thinking a lot about death and I’m not prepared for that,” she says.
 “Rodney always told me not to worry, that he’s got it, that he’s going to take care of me, that he got me this far and everything is going to be OK.
 But I worry that it’s not.”